DerHyper/Brick-Building-Simulator/README.md

 You can download this software [here](https://github.com/DerHyper/Brick-Building-Simulator/releases/).

+## ✨ Introduction
+This software was developed as a part of my bachelor thesis: _"Development of a Brick-Building Simulator"_.

+This is a serious game where you can build constructs using digital building blocks.
+The focus lies on digitizing the serious play method used for analyzing scientific theses at the Heinrich-Heine-Universität Düsseldorf.

-## Controls
+## 🎹 Controls
 + Zoom `↑`, `↓`, `W`, `S`
 + Rotate Camera `←`, `→`, `A`, `D`
 + Rotate Block `R`
 + Place Block `Left-Click`
 + Destroy Block `Right-Click`

-## What was this software made for?
-This software was developed as a part of my bachelor thesis: _"Development of a Brick-Building Simulator"_.

-This is a serious game where you can build constructs using digital building blocks.
-The focus lies on digitizing the serious play method used for analyzing scientific theses at the Heinrich-Heine-Universität Düsseldorf.

-## Documentation and Guides
+## 📝 Documentation and Guides
 + [How to run the Brick-Building Simulator](/Docs/How-To-Run.md)
 + [How to build this software for a platform of your choice](/Docs/How-To-Build.md)
 + [How to open the Brick-Building Simulator in Unity](/Docs/Open-In-Unity.md)